 An applicant can only appeal against a decision by Council within 20 business days of the start of the applicant's appeal period.

-If a negotiated decision notice has been sent to the applicant, then the 20 business days includes that time before and after the negotiated decision.
+If a negotiated decision notice has been sent to the applicant, then the applicant appeal period starts again, for a further 20 business days, on the day after the negotiated decision notice is given.

 Reasons for appeal by an applicant include: